 Here is a link to the full post.

-I read this book at least once during the time that these trays are out.
-If Smiley Man uses this tray while I am working with Little Bear, he can color the pictures or just look at the pictures as he turns the pages.
-I do not in any way expect Smiley Man to learn how to read by looking at this book.
+Read this book at least once during the time that these trays are out.
+Don’t expect your toddler to learn how to read by looking at this book.
 This book is simply for exposure to words and letters and concepts of print.

 St. Patrick’s Day Touch and Feel Board Book